Kids are expensive. There’s no getting around the clothes, school fees and birthday parties and food.

 - Go on a hike – most venues charge a minimal fee and offer various levels of difficulty for the hike itself.

 - Create an at-home spa.
-You can buy or make really cost effective products, and if you set up an area with towel or blankets, lemon water and snacks.
+You can buy or make really cost-effective products, and if you set up an area with a towel or blankets, lemon water and snacks.
 Your little girls – or boys! – will spend hours filing and painting nails and applying face masks.

 - Volunteer at a local charity.
-The benefit of this is two-fold – your child will become more aware of others, and will feel good about their efforts afterwards.
+The benefit of this is two-fold – your child will become more aware of others and will feel good about their efforts afterward.
 Animal shelters are often looking for dog walkers and washers and orphanages need all the love they can get.
 Look out for opportunities to get involved with like painting murals or decorating hospitals.

 - Even if you have a pool at home, take the kids to a local pool.
 It’s huge, fun and the novelty will probably be the best part!